Cyber-Chic/Cyber-Chic/README.md

 <div align="center">

 # 🛰️ THE MOORE SIGNAL ARCHIVE
-**PRINCIPAL INVESTIGATOR: ANGELA N. MOORE** • *THE MOORE SIGNAL ARCHIVE LLC*
+**ANGELA N. MOORE** • *AWARD-WINNING STRATEGIST*

 <h3>[ AVAILABLE FOR SPEAKING ENGAGEMENTS ]</h3>

-**Angela N. Moore is an award-winning strategist and NASA citizen scientist who bridges the gap between complex data and human storytelling through art and archival research.**
+**The Moore Signal Archive is an interdisciplinary research hub dedicated to exploring a diverse collection of creative inquiries—ranging from NASA exoplanet data to physical archival curation.**

 <br>